-Author is Sheena Kang, Founder of Rested Nest Infant and Child Sleep Consultancy.
+The author is Sheena Kang, Founder of Rested Nest Infant and Child Sleep Consultancy.
 She is a mum to two young children, so she is right in the trenches of motherhood with you.
-She loves listening to music, playing the piano, sipping hot tea on a rainy day, meeting new people and having deep conversations.
+She loves listening to music, playing the piano, sipping hot tea on a rainy day, meeting new people, and having deep conversations.

 Are you enjoying this post?